 - Transportation infrastructure (airports, ports, and railways);

 Some market research firms and certified public accountants affiliated with major international companies are present in Algeria.
 These companies can supply limited credit information on a selective basis.
-However, it may be challenging to perform due diligence on Algerian banks, agents, and customers.
+However, performing due diligence on Algerian banks, agents, and customers may be challenging.
 Banks will not provide information on business clients without explicit permission from the clients and may only offer limited details.
 Credit checks and reports are neither standardized nor readily available.

 U.S. companies that require due diligence investigations are encouraged to contact the U.S. Commercial Service in Algeria and inquire about its International Company Profile (ICP) service.
 The ICP service can provide extensive background information about an Algerian company, including its capital, principals, foreign clients, and market share.
 Still, the financial details provided by the company’s bank are usually vague.